Main and secondary gainful activities

 If we evaluate the business purely from the point of view of paying taxes, it is worthwhile to have the business as a secondary activity, i.e. rather as a supplementary income.
 According to the law, self-employment is considered secondary if:

-If you have set up your business as a secondary activity, the mandatory advance payments will be reduced quite significantly, or you can avoid paying them altogether.
+If you have set up your business as a secondary activity, your compulsory payments and levies will be reduced quite significantly, or you can avoid paying them altogether.

-Tip: Do you want to become more independent at work and adapt your work pace to your needs?
+Do you want to become independent at work and adapt your work pace to your needs?
 Are you planning to work in an industry where employment is almost impossible?
 Are you looking for some extra income?
-In all these cases, a trade licence may be useful.
-In our guide, you’ll find out how to set up a trade in five easy steps.
+In all of these cases, setting up a trade may be a good idea.

 Tax obligations